IRC-safe jet flavour at leading power: Conclusion

 We have also extended the sector-improved residue subtraction scheme and its implementation in \textsc{Stripper} to be capable of handling processes without massless partons at the Born level.
 Not only can this extension be used for phenomenological studies of such processes in the future, it can also be leveraged as an extremely powerful optimisation technique for cross sections containing quasi-singularities.

-In the future, our approach can be used to obtain results for a wide range of jet processes at NNLO, which can be directly compared to measurements made using standard jet algorithms.
+In the future, our approach can be used to obtain results for a wide range of jet processes at NNLO, which can be directly compared to measurements made using standard jet algorithms and the flavour modulo-2 scheme.
 We also expect our work to play an important role in ongoing discussions between theory and experiment on how to move forward regarding the jet flavour issue.